-Taskstream:
+Taskstream

 Taskstream is a tool that Prairie View A&M University uses for assessment purposes.
 One of your assignments may be required to be submitted as an "artifact," an item of coursework that serves as evidence that course objectives are met.
-If applicable, more information will be provided during the semester by your department, but for general information, you can visit Taskstream via the link in ecourses.
+If applicable, more information will be provided during the semester, but for general information, you can visit Taskstream via the link in eCourses.
+There are no Taskstream assignments assigned in this course.